Grounding DINO-US-SAM: Text-Prompted Multi-Organ Segmentation in Ultrasound with LoRA-Tuned Vision-Language Models: Method

-As illustrated in Fig.~\ref{fig:grounding_lora}, the proposed framework builds on Grounding DINO, a transformer-based vision-language model (VLM) that performs joint image-text grounding.
 It consists of a frozen image backbone, a frozen BERT-based text encoder, and a transformer-based encoder-decoder structure~\cite{liu2024grounding}.
-To efficiently adapt this model to ultrasound (US) data while preserving pretrained knowledge, we introduce Low-Rank Adaptation (LoRA)~\cite{hu2022lora} into selected modules:
+To efficiently adapt this model to ultrasound data while preserving pretrained knowledge, we introduce Low-Rank Adaptation (LoRA)~\cite{hu2022lora} into selected modules:

 \textbf{Encoder (Feature Enhancer):} LoRA adapters are inserted into the feed-forward and cross-attention layers within the feature enhancer, enabling task-specific adaptation for both image and text features.